-- How you have analysed historical and existing initiatives and are building on or taking work already done into account in project design.
-Please cite evidence where appropriate. - The rationale for carrying out this work and a justification of your proposed methodology. - How you will undertake the work (materials and methods). - How you will manage the work (role and responsibilities, project management tools etc.)
+- How have you reflected on and incorporated evidence and lessons learnt from past and present activities and projects in the design of this project? - The need for this work and a justification of your proposed approach. - .
+How you will undertake the work (materials and methods). - .
+How you will manage the work (roles and responsibilities, project management tools, etc.).